YhlasY/codes/README.md

-I wrote my own codes
+I wrote my own codes.
+2_4 means chapter 2.4 I used '_' instead of '.' becuase in cpp files you can't write ..